SaahilParmar/CS50P/Problem Set 5/test_fuel/README.md

 atop test_fuel.py so that you can call convert and gauge in your tests.

 * Take care to return, not print, an int in convert and a str in gauge.
 Only main should call print.
-* Note that you can check with pytest whether a function has raised an exception, per - docs.pytest.org/en/latest/how-to/assert.html#assertions-about-expected-exceptions.
+* Note that you can check with pytest whether a function has raised an exception, per - [docs.pytest.org/en/latest/how-to/assert.html#assertions-about-expected-exceptions](https://docs.pytest.org/en/latest/how-to/assert.html#assertions-about-expected-exceptions).

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir test_fuel

+to make a folder called test_fuel in your codespace.
+Then execute

+$ cd test_fuel

+to change directories into that folder.
+You should now see your terminal prompt as test_fuel/ $.
+You can now execute

+$ code test_fuel.py

+to make a file called test_fuel.py where you’ll write your tests.

 # How to Test